Roland Sound Canvas: Microsoft GS Wavetable SW Synth

-Microsoft GS Wavetable SW Synth, included in instances of DirectX as an integral part of DirectMusic, and on Microsoft Windows since Windows 98, incorporates sounds from the Sound Canvas series licensed by Microsoft from Roland in 1996.
+Microsoft GS Wavetable SW Synth, included in instances of DirectX as an integral part of DirectMusic, and on Microsoft Windows since Windows 98, incorporates sounds from the Sound Canvas series (including the picked bass from SC-88 and the steel-string acoustic guitar from SC-88 Pro; the remainder is from the SC-55) licensed by Microsoft from Roland on October 22, 1996.
 A four-megabyte file, titled "GM.DLS", contains the sample set in DLS format.
 Under Windows 9x, Microsoft GS Wavetable SW Synth is available only if WDM-capable sound driver is installed.

 Apple QuickTime Software Wavetable Synthesizer

 In 1997, Apple licensed the complete Roland Sound Canvas instrument set and GS Format extensions for improved playback of MIDI music files in QuickTime 3.0.
 This replaced the limited set of instrument sounds licensed from Roland in QuickTime 2.x.